Type 21 frigate: Service

-Except for HMS Amazon, all the class took part in the 1982 Falklands War as the 4th Frigate Squadron.
+Except for HMS Amazon which was in the Persian Gulf at the time, all ships in the class took part in the 1982 Falklands War as the 4th Frigate Squadron.
 They were heavily involved, performing extensive shore-bombardment missions and providing anti-submarine and anti-aircraft duties for the task force.
 On 10 May, HMS Alacrity and Arrow probed through Falkland Sound at night searching for minefields that might have impeded landings and operations, almost as expendable hulls.
 Alacrity engaged and sank an Argentine naval supply vessel in the Sound.
 On exiting the Sound at daybreak, they were attacked by the Argentine submarine San Luis, which fired two torpedoes; one hit Arrows submarine towed decoy (as intended) and the other bounced off her hull, having failed to arm itself.

 Two ships were lost: was hit by bombs dropped by Argentine aircraft on 21 May and consumed by fire; was hit by bombs on 23 May, one of which detonated while a bomb disposal team was attempting to defuse it on 24 May.
 The ship caught fire and set off her magazines, resulting in her breaking her back and sinking.